pfefferle/wordpress-well-known/readme.txt

 == Changelog ==

-= 1.0.2 =

-* Add Settings page to allow simple configuration of static output URIs

-= 0.1 =
+= 1.0.3 =

-* Initial release
+* Fork from the original -- https://wordpress.org/plugins/well-known/ --
+  many thanks to https://profiles.wordpress.org/pfefferle/ for the excellent plugin!

 == Installation ==